aslam4dm/ctf-workspace-generator/README.md

 # ctf-workspace-generator
 Create file structure for ctfs/exams/pentests etc.
+Note, this tool will create the file structure under the /home/<user>/Documents directory.

 # Ease of use
 for ease of use, make the script executable and then copy a version over to the /bin directory